AmirHamzahR/IRTransmitter/README.md

 ![HigherLevel](docs/HigherLevel.png)

 The overall code can then be connected together to work as intended.
-They are all connected together in `TOP_stim.v` code file.
+They are all connected together in the `TOP_stim.v` code file.
-> Note: The available code in this repository is enough only for the infra-red transmitter for the remote car which needs a mouse driver and VGA driver code.
+> Note: The available code in this repository is enough only for the infra-red transmitted.
+For full control of the remote car, it needs a mouse driver and VGA driver code.

 ## ALU.v:
 - 8-bit load-store architecture processor.